vlariono/PSAsbUtils/README.md

 # PSAsbUtils
-Azure Service Bus messaging module
+Azure Service Bus messaging module.
+The module is able to receive, send and peek Azure Service Bus messages.
+Dead letters are supported.
+It is useful with frameworks like NServiceBus when you need to resubmit a message from an error queue.

 ## Connect to ServiceBus namespace